-As a means of enticing people to the new OS, at the time, after the launch of Windows 10 on July 29th, 2015, a free upgrade was available to Windows 7 and Windows 8 users, however, this offer expired a year later in mid-2016.
+As a means of alluring people to the new OS, at the time, after the launch of Windows 10 on July 29th, 2015, a free upgrade was available to Windows 7 and Windows 8 users.
+However, this offer expired a year later in mid-2016.

 At the time, a workaround of questionable moral standing existed, which involved making use of an extension to the free upgrade for Windows users that made use of assistive technologies within the Windows framework.

 Similarly to the free upgrade, Microsoft shut down the extension at the end of 2017, presumably in response to wild abuse of the loophole as the workaround caught on.

 Since then, there is ostensibly no legitimate way to obtain Windows 10 other than buying a key directly from Microsoft.
 The reality is somewhat different, though.
 Here’s how to download Windows 10 for free.

 A free copy of the installation files for Windows 10 in ISO format is readily available on Microsoft’s website, and depending on the speed of your internet connection (the file is a hefty 5GB), acquiring it couldn’t be easier.